shigbitty/AudioSplit/README.md

 # AudioSplit
-Split the audio from different programs through different devices.
-First project.
+A digital soundcard application to allow applications to send audio to different outputs.